 This could be your company’s existing number or a new number specially dedicated to your VoIP phone system.

-Call flow is a visual map of features that dictate how your VoIP phone system handles incoming calls.
-These are customizable solutions that can be tweaked depending on your company’s call system priorities.
+The call flow is a visual map of features that dictate how your VoIP phone system handles incoming calls.
+These customizable solutions can be tweaked depending on your company’s call system priorities.
 Some such features are:

-- Auto-attendant that allows callers to route themselves to the relevant parties.
+- Auto-attendant features that allows callers to route themselves to the relevant parties.